5 Ways Trump Could Impact Your Portfolio This Year

 "The Trump administration has made one thing abundantly clear regarding monetary policy: They favor lower interest rates," Grillo says.

-While the Fed chair does not have sole discretion over rates, any new appointee is likely to share the administration's dovish leanings.
-Investors should prepare for an environment where cash and money market rates may be less attractive than they have been in recent years, Grillo says.
+While the Fed chair doesn't have sole discretion over rates, any new appointee is likely to share the administration's dovish leanings.
+Investors should prepare for an environment where cash and money market rates might be less attractive than they have been in recent years, Grillo says.

-"This could mean finding alternative ways to generate income in a portfolio," he adds, like with high-quality bonds and dividend-paying stocks.
-Just keep in mind the different risks associated with each cash alternative.
+"This could mean finding alternative ways to generate income in a portfolio," he adds, as with high-quality bonds and dividend-paying stocks.
+Keep in mind the different risks associated with each cash alternative.

-The One Big Beautiful Bill Act, or OBBBA, has been a cornerstone of the administration's fiscal strategy, extending corporate tax cuts and introducing new incentives.
-While these policies support earnings, their primary value may be the certainty they provide.
+The OBBB, has been a cornerstone of the administration's fiscal strategy, extending corporate tax cuts and introducing new incentives.
+While these policies support earnings, their primary value might be the certainty they provide.

 "Uncertainty itself often drives decision-making, even before legislation is passed," Ramsey explains, noting that corporate stock buybacks historically slow down during uncertainty and accelerate once tax clarity returns.

-Because these are largely extensions of existing policies, they may not drastically change the trajectory of corporate earnings, but they do provide a solid floor for long-term returns.
+Because these are largely extensions of existing policies, they might not drastically change the trajectory of corporate earnings, but they do provide a solid floor for long-term returns.

 Rather than speculating on marginal tax rate changes, Ramsey emphasizes "tax-aware portfolio construction" and coordinated planning across taxable and tax-advantaged accounts to improve after-tax outcomes over time.

-4. Financial deregulation: the "copycat ETF" revolution may lower your fees
+4. Financial deregulation: The 'copycat ETF' revolution might lower your fees

 Keep an eye out in 2026 for opportunities to swap older, tax-inefficient mutual funds for these newer, lower-cost "copycat" ETF versions.